 We flew from Beijing to Jeju island in South Korea and traveled from Beijing city center to the airport with the Airport Express.
 Obviously you can also do this the other way around and travel with the airport express from the airport to Beijing.

 The airport express is connected to the Beijing metro system, a ticket costs ¥25.
-Because of Beijing’s busy traffic we preferred traveling by public transport instead of a taxi, despite the fact we had our baby in a stroller and quite a lot of luggage.
+Because of Beijing’s busy traffic, we preferred traveling by public transport instead of a taxi, despite the fact we had our baby in our Babyzen stroller and quite a lot of luggage.

 Read more information about the Airport Express here.